BBC News Now: History

 On the course of BBC News channel mergers, Live (also styled as Live with Lucy Hockings), which has a similar background as BBC News Now and was also presented by Lucy Hockings, aired for the last time on 3 March 2023 on the then BBC World News.
 However, BBC announced that Lucy Hockings would stay as a presenter for the merged channel.

 The programme was announced by the BBC to begin broadcasting on 22 May 2023, with Lucy Hockings as the main presenter.
 However, the first episode, which aired that day, was presented by Maryam Moshiri.
 It is thought that Maryam Moshiri was at the time the chief relief presenter for all newly launched programmes, including BBC News Now.
 The programme puts the newest breaking news and stories as its priority to cover, while bringing live images, reactions, and updates to each story from the location where the story happens, like Live programme it spiritually replaces.

 On 6 December 2023, just before starting a newscast Moshiri was captured with her middle finger to the camera, for which she apologised saying it was a "private joke" with the staff.
 It was later revealed that Moshiri had been counting down with her fingers with the floor manager, representing "1" with the middle finger, and she expressed relief that the full video showing this has been released.

 Schedule

 All time schedules are in UK time, which is either GMT or BST depending on the month.

 BBC News Now airs on weekdays and splits into six parts.
 The six parts, broadcasting at 12:00, 12:30, 13:00, 13:30, 14:00, and 14:30 air for 30 minutes each.
 All parts are shown on both UK and international feed of BBC News channel, except the 13:00 hour edition, when the UK feed opts out to show BBC News at One and Sportsday respectively.
 The first 15 minutes also air on BBC Two on Monday, Tuesday, Thursday and Friday before breaking away for Politics Live, during parliamentary recess and bank holidays the full first hour airs on BBC Two.
-The programme is followed at 15:00 by Verifed Live.
+The programme is followed at 15:00 by Verified Live.